SixArm/project-management-rope-estimate/README.md

 ROPE estimates are a way to do project management work planning by using four perspectives:

-* R: Realistic.
-Estimate based on work being typical, reasonable, plausible, and usual.
+* R: Realistic estimate, based on work being typical, reasonable, plausible, and usual.

-* O: Optimistic.
-Estimate based on work turning out to be notably easy, or fast, or lucky.
+* O: Optimistic estimate, based on work turning out to be notably easy, or fast, or lucky.

-* P: Pessimistic.
-Estimate based work turning out to be notably hard, or slow, or unlucky.
+* P: Pessimistic estimate, based on work turning out to be notably hard, or slow, or unlucky.

-* E: Equilibristic.
-Estimate based on success as 50% likely, for critical chain planning.
+* E: Equilibristic estimate, based on success being 50% likely, for critical chain planning.

 ## ROPE example of a new task